epics-base/pvAccessCPP/MRKCHANGES.md

 the first time it is called and always returns a shared pointer to the single instance,

-Any facility that calls this must keep the shared pointer until the faciliity no longer requires use of the registry or any channel provider the facliity uses.
+Any facility that calls the start/stop methods of any channelProvider factory must keep the shared pointer until the facility no longer requires use of the registry or any channel provider the facility uses.

 The above methods replace the following functions: